 Dark: If you intend to apply a lighter color, you’ll have to remove the existing stain by sanding the wood first.

 Semi-transparent: Cover the current stain with either solid or semi-transparent stain.

 Solid: You will have to use another solid finish in these applications given that semi-transparent stains are made to bind directly to the wood surface and will not bind effectively to any solid surface.

 Start by applying a very modest amount of stain in an inconspicuous area.
 This will allow you to test adhesion.
 If your deck currently has a protective finish, the stain is not going to adhere and thus, you’ll have to begin by removing the finish first.

 You can get expert handyman support for all of your indoor and outdoor work along with truly superior deck staining services.
-Get in touch with us now by calling 1800 411 811 to set up your deck maintenance call out.
+Get in touch with Universal Tradesman now for your deck maintenance call out.